Rafael Martins (footballer, born 1991)

-Rafael Martins Claro dos Santos (born 29 November 1991), known as Rafael Martins, is a Brazilian professional footballer who plays as a goalkeeper for Saudi Arabian club Al-Sahel.
+Rafael Martins Claro dos Santos (born 29 November 1991), known as Rafael Martins, is a Brazilian professional footballer who plays as a goalkeeper for Brazilian club Marcílio Dias.

 He spent two months on loan with Sampaio Corrêa in 2016, prior to his Coritiba debut, but was substitute goalkeeper in all 12 games.

 On 16 August 2022, Martins joined Saudi Arabian club Al-Sahel.
+On 16 June 2023, Martins joined Al-Kholood.
+On 3 August 2024, Martins joined Al-Jubail.